bguru/ETIS/README.md

 # ETIS
->A simple site using Bootstrap.
+>A simple website using Bootstrap and CSS.